 Dag Eklund, CEO and founder, has more than 20 years experience in interactive instructive softwares, as an entrepreneur, business analyst and project manager.

-Michael Grünewald, CTO and game-developer, has 10 years plus experience from major gaming studios and 3D-engine suppliers, as a developer, team lead and CTO.
+Michael Grünewald, CTO, game developer and co-founder, has 10 years plus experience from major gaming studios and 3D-engine suppliers, as a developer, team lead and CTO.

 H2 Health Hub, Hälsingegatan 45, 113 31, Stockholm, Sweden